bplmaps/lmec-main-site/content/articles/where-the-water-was.md

 Even in centuries past, People wanted to know what was under their feet, whether they were plotting out subway lines, or trying to catalog where people’s houses were in 1635.
 As many people want to see what neighborhoods used to look like or what shorelines used to be in their specific neighborhoods, they may turn to these overlays, georeferenced maps, or tools like [Atlascope](atlascope.leventhalmap.org).
 And today, the question of “where the water was” becomes more relevant, with rising seas having the potential to reclaim areas that were once water again.

-Boston's shoreline has an interesting history that many people have wondered over for years.
+Overlaying Boston's shoreline with it's moderns landscapes is a great way for people to picture and understand Boston of the past.
+And next time you want to know where the water was - just look at one of these maps.
 You're not the first one to ask!

 > Interested more in the process of landfilling in Boston?
 Read this article by Garrett Nelson: [https://www.wbur.org/news/2021/06/14/8-maps-that-explain-bostons-changing-shoreline](https://www.wbur.org/news/2021/06/14/8-maps-that-explain-bostons-changing-shoreline "https://www.wbur.org/news/2021/06/14/8-maps-that-explain-bostons-changing-shoreline")